Ad – This post is in collaboration with Rooms Made For You.

 Although our house isn’t huge, we do have a fairly large hallway and high ceilings which meant that the size of the area we had to paint really added up – especially considering that the whole room had to be painted 4 times!

 Yep, you heard right – 4 times.
 Because the walls are newly plastered they soak up any moisture almost immediately which means that you have to prime them before painting.
-We always use the same method for painting new plaster walls (you can read more about it here).

 I know it sounds like a lot (and it is) but you really don’t want to waste your expensive paint because you can’t apply it properly and the first 3 steps ensure that you have a good base to work from.

-We don’t really have a dedicated place to hang coats and jackets, which is fine when it’s just the two of us, but as soon as we have anyone visiting there always seems to a pile of coats covering every surface.
+We don’t really have a dedicated place to hang coats and jackets, which is fine when it’s just the two of us, but as soon as we have anyone visiting there always seems to be a pile of coats covering every surface.

 We don’t really want a coat stand in the hallway (I think they always look messy and end up full of clutter), so figured that we’d really try to make the most of our new magnetic plaster wall and have coat hooks that we can attach to the wall as and when we need them.

 Now when we have guests visiting we can attach as many hooks as we need and hide them again when everyone has gone.
 Because it’s so flexible, we can attach hooks at different heights so that visiting children can have their own lower hooks, too.
-(I should point out that you need really strong magnets for the coat hooks and that hanging anything heavy on them doesn’t work overly well – we do love to test things to its limit and it was worth a try!)

 I love that we can easily change our pictures in the hallway around and that we can easily leave notes and reminders on our wall that we’ll (hopefully) see before leaving the house.